 Front Row (Left to Right) – Tom Kelchner, Skylar Gallop, Giovanni Escobedo, Kaylan D. Smith, Cassandra D. Jones, Rey Saldaña, JoLisa Hoover

 Back Row (Left to Right) – Todd Schneider, Missy Bender, Matthew Hall, Amy Dodson, Tomás Sigala Jr., Robert Long III

 Like many in the education community, Raise Your Hand was encouraged by lawmakers’ determination to invest in our public schools during the 86th legislative session and we believe that House Bill 3 will have a positive impact on campuses across the state.
-The team will be central to the Foundation’s efforts to strengthen ties between education advocates, and keep public education a top priority in Texas.
+The team will be central to the Foundation’s efforts to strengthen ties between education advocates and keep public education a top priority for lawmakers.

 To this end, one of the team’s first tasks will be to work with local partners to organize public education-focused candidate forums in advance of the March 2020 primary election.
 The forums will be non-partisan, open to all candidates, and allow community members to hear directly from candidates about their vision for Texas public schools.
 The team will also support the Foundation’s alumni and other advocates in non-partisan voter engagement efforts.

 “We know that public education is never an item that can be checked ‘complete’ on the legislature’s agenda,” said Raise Your Hand’s Director of Advocacy and Outreach Libby Cohen.
 “This talented team will work hand-in-hand with local groups and individuals who understand the critical value and purpose of our public schools in our communities and our state.”